fwup-home/fwup/README.md

   personal, non-profit or commercial products UNDER YOUR RESPONSIBILITY.
 * Redistributions of source code must retain the above copyright notice.
 ```

+On systems without the function strptime(), a version from Google is
+included that is distributed under the Apache 2.0 license.